zedlopez/ifm/Writing with Inform.md

 	The cake, the twist and the almond are edible.

-The machine and the desk each have several "parts" representing subsidiary pieces of themselves.
-The desk is a "supporter" (it needs to be, for the liquorice twist to be on top) but also has three "containers" attached, each of which can be opened or closed independently.
+The machine and the desk each have several _parts_ representing subsidiary pieces of themselves.
+The desk is a `supporter` (it needs to be, for the liquorice twist to be on top) but also has three `containers` attached, each of which can be opened or closed independently.

 In the interests of realism, the standard rules of play protect these composite things.
 Thus if the desk were to be moved elsewhere (rolling on sugar casters perhaps) then its parts would move with it, and the player is not allowed to detach parts of things: the drawers can be opened or closed, but not pulled out altogether.

-Note that rooms and regions are not allowed to have parts.
+Note that `rooms` and `regions` are not allowed to have parts.
 (Rooms are already parts of regions, and to divide up rooms, we can either make several rooms or place containers or other obstacles in a single one.)

-## Concealment

-^^{concealment+rel+} ^^{concealment+relcat+} ^^{concealed (thing)+adj+} ^^{hiding things carried by other characters} ^^{concealed possessions} ^^{deciding the concealed possessions of something+activity+} ^^{deciding the concealed possessions of something+activitycat+} ^^{possessions: deciding the concealed possessions of something+activity+} ^^{particular possession (- thing)+glob+} ^^{described / undescribed (thing)+prop+} ^^{undescribed / described (thing)+prop+} ^^{described (thing)+propcat+} ^^{undescribed (thing)+propcat+} ^^{yourself (- person)+const+}

-Though realism can become tiresome in interactive fiction, there are times when we cannot go along with Inform's normal assumption that all of a person's possessions are visible to everybody else.
-People are not like containers, which either show all of their holdings or not, according to whether they are open or transparent.
-If a man is carrying a fishing rod and a wallet, one will be on open show, the other not.
-Some clothing is outwardly visible, but not all.

-Whether or not something is concealed is not like the either/or properties we have seen so far – such as being "open" or "closed" – because it is not really a property of the thing itself, but depends on the habitual behaviour of its current owner.
-To talk about behaviour we have to use sentences of a kind not seen so far, and which will not fully be explained for some chapters to come.

-But straightforward cases are easy to write, if only by imitating the following examples.

-Here we make the Cloaked Villain invariably conceal anything she is holding or wearing:

-	Rule for deciding the concealed possessions of the Cloaked Villain: yes.

-At which point we think about it more carefully, and then rewrite:

-	Rule for deciding the concealed possessions of the Cloaked Villain: if the particular possession is the sable cloak, no; otherwise yes.

-(A rule which says neither "yes" nor "no" will decide yes, but it's best to spell out exactly what's wanted.)

-Parts are treated exactly as if clothes or items being held, and the following will make the face and inscription on a coin invisible unless the player is holding it – the idea being that they are too small to be seen from farther away.

-	{*}The coin is in the Roman Villa.
-The face and inscription are parts of the coin.
-Rule for deciding the concealed possessions of the coin: if the coin is carried, no; otherwise yes.

-There is also an either/or property called "described"/"undescribed", intended to be used only as a last resort, but which has the ability to hide something from room descriptions.
-This not really hiding: the idea is that "undescribed" should be used only for cases where some other text already reveals the item, or where its presence is implicit.
-Even then, it should only be used when the item is intended to be taken or moved by the player at some point – if the item isn't intended to move, it's much better to make it "scenery".
-(There's only one commonly-found example – the player's own body, the "yourself", is undescribed.)

-Note that the "undescribed" property is automatically removed from anything carried by, worn by or part of the player, even indirectly; and that nothing on top of an "undescribed" supporter will be visible in a room description, even if it itself is "described".
-(Scenery supporters don't suffer from that restriction, which is one reason scenery is a better option when possible.)

-## The location of something

-^^{non-existence: starting things out of play} ^^{things+kind+: starting out of play} ^^{out of play} ^^{things+kind+: location of} ^^{enclosure+rel+} ^^{enclosure+relcat+} ^^{indirect containment} ^^{containment+rel+: indirect} ^^{location (- object)+glob+} ^^{Inform 6 equivalent: |IndirectlyContains}

-The model world created by Inform is partitioned into rooms.
-This means that everything which exists in the model world, exists in one of the rooms.
-If we write a sentence such as

-	Professor Wilderspin is a man.

-and say nothing more about Wilderspin, then he does not physically exist at the start of the story: he is said to be "out of play", and stays that way until we move him into one of the rooms.
-A better metaphor might be that he is waiting in the wings, ready to come onto the stage.

-Every thing is either out of play, or can be found in one of the rooms, and the property "location of X" gives us the room in question.
-The following condition tests, in effect, whether Wilderspin is in play:

-	if the location of Wilderspin is a room, ...

-Which uses a new phrase:

-> phrase: {ph_locationof} location of (object) ... room
->
-> This phrase produces the room which, perhaps indirectly, contains the object given.
-Example: if the player stands in Biblioll College and wears a waistcoat, inside which is a fob watch, then
->
->     location of the fob watch
->
-> is Biblioll College.
-In general, a thing cannot be in two rooms at once, but there are two exceptions: two-sided doors, present on both sides, and backdrops.
-The "location of" a door is its front side, but a backdrop has no location.
-(Objects which are not things at all, such as rooms and directions, also have no location.)

-We very often want to know the location of the player, and this is more simply called just "the location".
-(This is actually a value that varies rather than a phrase, but that's a technicality we can ignore here.)

-The idea of indirect containment is useful enough to have a name: Inform calls it "enclosure".
-A thing encloses whatever is a part of itself, or inside itself, or on top of itself, and it also encloses anything that they enclose.
-And when something moves around, anything it encloses will move with it.
-In the example above, Biblioll College (a room) and the player (a person) both enclose the fob watch and the waistcoat.
-(The small print: a door is enclosed by the rooms on both sides; a backdrop is never enclosed.)

-Enclosure is only useful when being used as a question.
-So the following is fine:

-	if the player encloses the fob watch, ...

-But these will produce problem messages:

-	The player encloses the fob watch.
-The location of the trilobite is the Museum.

-because they are too vague.
-Inform needs to know exactly where the fob watch and the trilobite will begin the story, whereas these sentences leave room for doubt about who or what is actually holding them.

 ## Directions {kind_direction} {PM_TooManyDirections} {PM_ImproperlyMadeDirection} {PM_DirectionTooLong} {PM_NamelessDirection}

 ^^{kinds: catalogue: direction} ^^{directions+kind+} ^^{opposite of (direction)+prop+} ^^{opposite of (direction)+propcat+} ^^{directions+kind+: defining} ^^{defining: directions} ^^{index map} ^^{Map page of Index panel+ui+} ^^{user interface: Index panel: Map page} ^^{Index panel+ui+: Map page}

-"Direction" is a kind which is quite unlike most of those seen so far.
+`Direction` is a kind which is quite unlike most of those seen so far.
 While it has to do with the physical world, a direction does not exactly belong to it.
-One cannot find "southeast" sitting on a shelf.
-"Direction" is not a kind of thing, nor a kind of room: it is a kind in its own right.
+One cannot find `southeast` sitting on a shelf. `Direction` is not a kind of `thing`, and nor is it a kind of `room`: it is a kind in its own right.

-Every direction has an "opposite" property, which is always another direction.
+Every direction has an `opposite` property, which is always another `direction`.
 These occur in matched pairs.
 The opposite of north is south, just as the opposite of south is north.
 The opposite of southeast is northwest, the opposite of inside is outside, and so on.
 When Inform reads a sentence like...

 	Bangkok is south of Nakhon Sawan.